 The continuous monitoring station was established across from the McCoy High School in the Crescent Heights region of Medicine Hat (Figure 3).
-This station monitors sulphur dioxide (SO2), nitrogen oxides (NO, NO2, NOx), ozone (O3), total hydrocarbons (THC), carbon monoxide (CO), and fine particulate matter (PM2.5).
+This station monitors sulphur dioxide ( $SO_2$ ), nitrogen oxides ( $SO_2$ ), notal hydrocarbons (THC), carbon monoxide ( $SO_2$ ), and fine particulate matter ( $SO_2$ ).
 The station also collects meteorological data, including wind speed, wind direction, ambient temperature, relative humidity, and solar radiation data.
 Meteorological data is used to assist in interpretation of air quality parameter readings and source investigation.

 In 2007, the Palliser Airshed expanded its borders.
-The airshed was expanded to encompass approximately 40,000 km and included a population of approximately 100,000 people.
+The airshed was expanded to encompass approximately 40,000 km2 and included a population of approximately 100,000 people.
 The borders were aligned with the boundaries of the former Palliser Health Region.
 A new monitoring plan was developed based on the expansion.
 As a result, the network added a portable air monitoring station and fourteen passive sampling stations.

 In 2010, the Palliser Airshed Society faced serious financial stress.
 To resolve the circumstances, the passive sampling program was modified by monitoring ten sites for six months and then switching to the other ten sites for the remainder of the year.
-The portable monitoring program was downsized to a twomonth program at the Jenner Station.
+The portable monitoring program was downsized to a two-month program at the Jenner Station.

 In 2011, the southwest border was extended to the junction of Highway 4 and Highway 36.
-The current airshed encompasses an area of greater than 44,000 km, with approximately 130,000 people living and working in this area.
 The portable monitoring station was decommissioned in October following the Hays monitoring program.
 Two passive sites at Hays were added to the passive network, forming a total of twenty-two passive stations, as shown in Figure 3.

 In July 2015, an airpointer+PM® was commissioned for operation at a location adjacent to the City of Brooks.
 The airpointer+PM® is intended for use as a portable monitoring station and was relocated to a site near the Medicine Hat Airport in September 2016, where it operated through to July 2018.
-The airpointer+PM® was moved to a site located nearby the Medicine Hat Trap Club, full operation resumed in October 2018.
+The airpointer+PM® was moved to a site located nearby the Medicine Hat Trap Club in October 2018 and operated through to May 2021.
+The airpointer+PM® moved to a new home in Taber and began full operation in June 2021.
+AEP has loaned PAS an Airpointer that is located in Brooks at the Medicine Hat College Campus, it began full operation in June 2021.